-A Federal agency, including the FDIC, cannot retaliate against an employee, former employee, or an applicant for employment because that individual exercises his or her rights under any of the Federal antidiscrimination or whistleblower protection laws listed above.
-If you believe that you are the victim of retaliation for engaging in protected activity, you must follow, as appropriate, the procedures described in the Antidiscrimination Laws and Whistleblower Protection Laws sections or, if applicable, the FDIC’s administrative or negotiated grievance procedures in order to pursue any legal remedy.
+A federal agency, including the FDIC, cannot retaliate against an employee, former employee, or an applicant for employment because that individual exercises his or her rights under any of the federal antidiscrimination or whistleblower protection laws listed above.
+If you believe that you are the victim of retaliation for engaging in protected activity, you must follow, as appropriate, the procedures described in the antidiscrimination laws and whistleblower protection laws, or, if applicable, the FDIC’s administrative or negotiated grievance procedures in order to pursue any legal remedy.

-For further information regarding the No FEAR Act regulations, refer to 5 C.F.R. part 724, as well as the FDIC’s Office of Minority and Women Inclusion, the Human Resources Branch in the Division of Administration, and the Legal Division.
-Additional information regarding Federal antidiscrimination, whistleblower protection and retaliation laws can be found at the EEOC Web site - http://www.eeoc.gov and the OSC Web site - http://www.osc.gov.
+For further information regarding the No FEAR Act regulations, refer to 5 C.F.R.
+Part 724, or you may contact the FDIC’s OMWI, the Human Resources Branch in the Division of Administration, the Legal Division, and the Office of Inspector General’s Whistleblower Protection Coordinator.
+Additional information regarding federal antidiscrimination, whistleblower protection, and retaliation laws can be found at the EEOC website (https://www.eeoc.gov) and the OSC website (https://osc.gov).

 Existing Rights Unchanged

 Pursuant to section 205 of the No FEAR Act, neither the Act nor this notice creates, expands, or reduces any rights otherwise available to any employee, former employee, or applicant for employment under the laws of the United States, including the provisions of law specified in 5 U.S.C. §2302(d).